01 of 03

 Lake Maggiore stretches clear into Switzerland and offers year-round activities.
 The lake is popular with tourists and with Milanese who comes to Lago Maggiore on the weekends.

-Lago d'Iseo is a smaller and less crowded lake and offers water sports, a nature reserve, the biggest lake island in Europe, and relaxation.
+Lago d'Iseo is a smaller and less crowded lake and offers water sports, a nature reserve, and relaxation.
 Nearby are the unusual pyramids of earth, a rare natural phenomenon.

 Lake Garda, Lago di Garda, is Italy's largest lake and while the western part is in Lombardy, parts of the lake are in 2 other regions (see Lake Garda Map).
 The northern part of the lake is especially scenic.
 Nearby is Gardaland, a big amusement park.

 Valleys of Lombardy